Travelling on the Trans Siberian railroad has been on my travel bucket list for years; it is something I have always wanted to do.

 But I never expected to ride on the Trans Siberian railway with kids in tow!

 There is something special about long train journeys, about traversing a country or continent by train.

 Train travel gives you the chance to meet people from all walks of life, to slow down and to appreciate the size and diversity of the country you are travelling through.

-The Trans Siberian is one of the worlds most iconic and famous rail journeys yet it is still considered a trip not to undertake with kids.
+The Trans Siberian is one of the worlds most iconic and famous rail journeys yet many people would consider it to be an unsuitable trip with kids.

 The Trans Siberian Railway with kids

 ‘Why not just fly with kids?
 It’s quicker and easier!’